functional-web-app/fwa.dev/src/views/content/en/index.md

 </div>

-## How Functional Web Apps are different
+## How Functional Web Architecture are different

 The two dominant paradigms for web development today offer a choice between building a highly flexible but difficult to scale server-based architecture, or a far more scalable, but limited, client-centric application.
 Functional Web Apps offer a powerful and flexible alternative to web development.

-Functional Web Apps:
+Functional Web Architectures:

 - are fundamentally dynamic, yet also fully abstract cloud infrastructure, enabling developers to more directly invest their time in servicing customer needs.
 - compute processes are inactive and inert by default.
 By statelessly activating upon invocation, FWAs are scalable, secure, and simple to debug.